rian39/notes/foucault_discipline_1977.md

 # from d&p
+Shift the object and change the scale.
+Define new tactics in order to reach a target that is now more subtle but also more widely spread in the social body.
+Find new techniques for adjusting punishment to it and for adapting its effects.
+Lay down new principles for regularizing, refining, universalizing the art of punishing.
+Homogenize its application.
+Reduce its economic and political cost by increasing its effectiveness and by multiplying its circuits.
+89

 In the first instance, discipline proceeds from the distribution of individuals in space.
 To achieve this end, it employs several techniques.
 141
 Discipline sometimes requires enclosure , the specification of a place heterogeneous to all others and closed in upon itself 141